Dysarthria research: COS-Speech

 Information for participants

-We have completed recruitment to the COS-Speech study and would like to thank everyone who has completed round 1 of the survey.
+We have completed the COS-Speech study and would like to thank everyone who took part.

-We invited the following people from the UK and Australia to take part in our study:
+We invited the following people from the UK and Australia to take part in COS-Speech:

 • people with dysarthria following a stroke